Magento SEO Full Guide: Features, Tips, and Best Practices

 4. Canonical Tags

-You can utilize the Canonical Tags feature to manage duplicate content and disregard other identical content on your Magento site.
+To fix these instances, you can utilize the Canonical Tags feature to manage duplicate content and disregard other identical content on your Magento site.
+Follow these steps:

 5. HTTPS